jrkosinski/articles/pearson/README.md

 ### What is Pearson's Coefficient Used For?

 Pearson's correlation is used to help answer the question: are the variables X and Y correlated, to what extent, and is that correlation negative or positive?
-The value can be used to pre-select certain features for further processing or use in a machine learning algorithm.
+The value can be used to pre-select certain features for further processing or for use in a machine learning algorithm.